Anthropic

 Add MCP Configuration

-Add the following to your Claude Desktop & Claude Code MCP configuration file.
+Add this to your Claude MCP config file.
 Replace YOUR_API_KEY_HERE with your key.

 MCP Configuration (JSON)